 - 1½ cups fresh blueberries

-- In a large bowl, use a hand mixer o high speed (or stand mixer) to whip the heavy cream into soft peaks (will take approximately 4 minutes).
+In a large bowl, use a hand mixer on high speed (or stand mixer) to whip the heavy cream into soft peaks (will take approximately 4 minutes).

-- Pour the mixture into a loaf pan and freeze for at least 4 hours before serving.
+Pour the mixture into a covered freezer container and freeze for at least 4 hours before serving.

 Tools and equipment: